Filiczini/yelpCamp/README.md

-INDEX     /campings           GET              Display All Campings Page NEW       /campings/new       GET              Display Form To Add Camping CREATE    /campings           POST             Add New Camping To DB
+INDEX     /campings           GET              Display All Campings Page NEW       /campings/new       GET              Display Form To Add Camping CREATE    /campings           POST             Add New Camping To DB SHOW      /campings/:id       GET              Shows Info About One Campground